jacamars/Newbidder/mkdocs/docs/home/theory.md

 All analytics are handled by the ELK stack.
 Kafka channels route bid requests, bids, wins, pixel fires, video fires, and win notifications back to Logstash which loads the data into Elastic.
 Kibana is used to create views and dashboards.

+The bidder loads CIDR lists, bloom filters, audience files, configuration parameters from either S3 or an S3 compatible object store.
+By default, the RTB4FREE system uses *MINIO* to provide a S3 compatible object storage for use with the DSP.

 ##Bidding Engine